shrey20/ZCC_ticket_viewer/README.md

 ## Installation
 Download ticket_viewer and test_ticket_viewer, please make sure to download them in the same directory.<br/>
-Create a python environment, install the packages listed in requirements.txt.
+Create a python environment, install the packages listed in requirements.txt. <br/>
+If you are running without using virtual environment set the environmental variables using .bash_profile (shared via email), if you are using virtual environment download the files in runConfigurations.
+For more infomation [click here](https://www.jetbrains.com/help/pycharm/run-debug-configuration.html#share-configurations) </br>
+If some issues arise in setting up the environmental variables, please contact me via email -> shreyanssakhlecha@gmail.com

 ## Usage
 ### Application